kepy97/portfolio/README.md

 See the section about [deployment](https://www.netlify.com/blog/2016/07/22/deploy-react-apps-in-less-than-30-seconds/) for more information.

-### `netlify deploy`
+### Netlify Deployment

 The portfolio hosted on Netlify.
+Go to build folder
+- `netlify deploy`
+- Test the deployment
+- If all looks good, netlify deploy --prod

-So, this command deploys the current changes to Netlify.
+So, above commands deploy the current changes to Netlify.
 You can access demo [here](https://keyulpatel.com/).